Anik9034/frtpro/README.md

 Final Future Ready Talent(FRT) Project.
 An E-Learning platform that provides free as well as premium certified courses at an affordable price.

-Languages Used
+Languages Used:-
-HTML
+HTML,
-CSS
+CSS,
 JavaScript

-Core Azure Services Used
+Core Azure Services Used:
-Static Web Apps
+Static Web Apps,
-QnA Maker
+QnA Maker,
 AI + Machine Learning (QnA Maker, Web App Bot)

 Image of the Home Page